Bolívar Department

 Bolívar (/es/) is a department of Colombia.
 It was named after one of the original nine states of the United States of Colombia.
-It is located to the north of the country, extending roughly north–south from the Caribbean coast at Cartagena near the mouth of the Magdalena River, then south along the river to a border with Antioquia Department.
+It is located in the north of the country, extending roughly north–south from the Caribbean coast at Cartagena near the mouth of the Magdalena River, then south along the river to a border with Antioquia Department.
 The departments of Sucre and Córdoba are located to the west, and Atlántico Department to the north and east (most of the border formed by the Canal del Dique).
 Across the Magdalena River to the east is Magdalena Department.
 The flag of the department bears a resemblance to the flag of Lithuania.

 Its capital is Cartagena de Indias.
 Other important cities include Magangué, El Carmen de Bolívar and Turbaco.